OpenBioLink/openbiolink.github.io/challenge.md

 | Team registration         |            -              |  [Link](https://forms.gle/nJZACsSN7RUQM7xM7)  |
 | Submission deadline       | 01.12.2021 - 23:59 GMT-0  |  [Link](https://forms.gle/ucNpmMKVVUfgtGzj6)  |

-There is no deadline for registering your team however, you'll need to register to OpenBioLink2021 before being able to make a submission.
+There is no deadline for registering your team, but we urge you to register as soon as possible so you can receive updates from us.
+You need to register your team before making a submission.

 # Prizes